- My account

 Item request cannot be made. ×

 Every Wednesday night at the Fond du Lac Public Library, Dr. Rick Whaley and Herman Bender march their way through the Revolutionary War in vivid detail.
-The duo’s nine-week series, “Big History: America’s Rising, 1777-1789, Politics, War & Freedom,” captures all the drama of that time at 6 p.m. weekly through March 27.
+The duo’s series, “Big History: America’s Rising, 1777-1789, Politics, War & Freedom,” captures all the drama of that time at 6 p.m. weekly through April 3.
 The programs are free; no registration required.

 They are covering the Revolution in depth.
 Topics include the end of the war in 1783; the Northwest Territorial Act, which created five states (including Wisconsin); the failure of the Articles of Confederation; and the Constitutional Convention of 1787-89, which gave us the Constitution of the United States, including the Bill of Rights.

-This is the sixth year the duo has presented wildly popular American history programs at the library.
+This is the sixth year the pair has presented wildly popular American history programs at the library.
 They estimate they’ve attracted about 5,000 attendees over the years.